Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 High Debt Levels

-As of March 31, 2020, the company had $628 million of cash, and long term debt of $4 billion including $803 million of short term debt.
+As of March 31, 2020, the company had $628 million of cash and long-term debt of $4 billion including $803 million of short-term debt.
 I will not argue that this a lot of debt.
 On the Q1 2020 conference call, this topic, of course, came up.

 We exited the quarter with $628 million in cash and cash equivalents, inclusive of regulatory cash and the $400 million we proactively drew down on our revolver in March, amid COVID.
 Our total net leverage ratio was 5.2 times and the senior secured leverage ratio was 3.06 times, as of March 31 2020.